John Verran: Early life

-Verran was born at Gwennap, Cornwall in UK, on 9 July 1856 and when only three months old was taken by his parents to Australia.
+Verran was born at Gwennap, Cornwall in England, on 9 July 1856 and when only three months old was taken by his parents to Australia.
 The family lived at Kapunda, South Australia, until he was eight, and then moved to Moonta where copper had been discovered in 1861.
 Verran received very little education and before he was 10 years old was working at the copper-mines as a pickey-boy, whose job it was to sort the ore above ground.
 He attended a night school some years later.
 Verran learned to read with encouragement from the ministers of the Primitive Methodist church at Moonta.
 When 18 he went to the Queensland gold-mines but soon returned to Moonta, where he worked as a miner for nearly 40 years.
 He was elected president of the Moonta miners' association (the Amalgamated Miners' Association) and held this office from 1895 to 1913.
 Verran was an active member and local preacher in the Primitive Methodist church, and later recognised this influence with the comment "I am an M.P., because I am a P.M."

 Verran married Catherine Trembath in Moonta on 21 February 1880.
 They had eight children together before she died in 1914.